(C) 2015, G. Forrest Cook, W0RIO (formerly WB0RIO)

-The RF Power Amp uses a Mitsubishi RD16HHF1 MOSFET transistor as the active device.
-The MOSFET is biased to run in class A. Transformer T1 raises the impedance of the 50 ohm driver amp signal to better match the impedance of the MOSFET's gate.
+The RF Power Amp uses a Mitsubishi RD16HHF1 MOSFET transistor as the active device, it is available from RF Parts Company.
+The MOSFET is biased to run in class A when transmitting.
+The power to this stage is keyed so that it does not consume power when it is idle.
+Transformer T1 raises the impedance of the 50 ohm driver amp signal to better match the impedance of the MOSFET's gate.
 Transformer T2 raises the impedance of the MOSFET's drain circuit to match the input impedance of the low pass filter.

 The 1nF capacitor and 4.7K resistor across the MOSFET gate and drain provide a small amount of negative feedback which lowers the amplifier's distortion.
 The LM317 LZ variable voltage regulator provides an adjustable bias voltage for the MOSFET transistor.